 Bondar talks leadership, space and Gravity with students

-Roberta Bondar was the keynote speaker at the recent Canadian Conference on Student Leadership, hosted by McMaster.
+Students took a 'selfie' with Canada's first female astronaut Roberta Bondar at the Canadian Conference on Student Leadership, hosted by McMaster earlier this month.

 Leaders need to know when to speak up and take action, but they also need to know when to clam up and follow.

 That was one of Roberta Bondar’s messages at the Canadian Conference on Student Leadership, hosted at McMaster earlier this month.